blackoutjack/rjtools.util/README.md

 '''
 ```

-A test fails if the output does not match (module 1 line break before or after)
+A test fails if the output does not match (modulo one line break before or after)
 and similar checks are done based on any `err_`.

 Other capabilities including support for unit testing are also included in the